nichia/campoutz/README.md

 ## Usage

 Open up a web browser and copy/paste the IP server address into the web browser URL (usually http://localhost:3000) to use the application.
+Sign up and login to save your favorites, or use this pre-made account to login:

+    $ Username: lorem
+    $ Password: password

 ## Technical Information